Zimbabwe's credit bubble bursts

 In the countryside, the auctions are often held in the grounds of police stations and lots range from cows and black and white TV sets to crates of empty beer and Coca-Cola bottles.

 "At first, I tried hard and I was paying half the monthly instalment but after four months, I stopped completely and that's how I ended up here," said John Moyo, who borrowed $10 000 two years ago to start up a furniture-making business.

 Unable to make the $1 000 monthly repayments, he had to forfeit his trusty Mazda truck, which sold for $2 000, a quarter of its value.

 "I am sunk," he said.
-"Many other people are sinking too."'Thieves in designer suits'
+"Many other people are sinking too."

 Most auctions have a funereal air, with sellers shuffling in quietly, alone or in pairs.
 Pictures of houses on sale are pinned on walls around the hall.

 However, sharp-suited businessmen and women will typically occupy the front two rows, knowing they are picking up houses or cars for a fraction of their market value.